Increase productivity by working smarter, not harder.

 Most workers are busy all day long, so what’s taking up all of our time while also tanking our productivity?

-The main culprits are email and meetings (reading and responding to emails alone takes up around 30% of your workweek), but there’s also catching up with coworkers on non-work related things, checking social media, and grabbing snacks/coffee in the break room.
+The main culprits are email and meetings (reading and responding to emails alone takes up around 30% of your workweek), but there’s also catching up with coworkers on non-work related things, checking social media, and grabbing snacks and coffee in the break room.

 Of course, we’re not recommending forgoing your Monday morning catch-ups with your work BFF or declining to participate in your team’s coffee outings—these are important aspects of building social capital which is essential for high-performing teams.